nervosnetwork/mercury/core/rpc/README.md

 - free: unlimited spendable balance.
 - occupied: unspendable balance which is occupied by offering capacity.
 Only CKByte has this category.
 - frozen: unspendable balance besides occupied.
-- claimbale: time-limited spendable balance.
-Only UDT assets have this category.

-### Source

-Only free and claimable balance is spendable and can be used as source in a transfer.

 ### Double-entry Style Structure